jamie-davis/CatsGuildTactics/TWW/Manaforge Omega/Forgeweaver Araz/Normal.md

 Phase 1:
-Raid should split into two groups with one tank each.

 Tank swap on Arcane Obliteration.
-Tank should take the effect clear (> 20 yards) but group players MUST follow to soak the damage.
+Players MUST soak the damage.
 Effect applies split damage, a large healing absorb, Astral Mark and spawns an Arcane Echo at the location.
-Tank holds the add at the location while it is killed.
-Add and boss buff each other so fight them more than 20 yards apart.

 Boss will also stack the Overwhelming Power DOT on the active tank, in phase 1 Arcane Obliteration will cause swaps at an appropriate interval.
 Outside of phase 1 the DOT needs to be monitored and swap